Gabriel Poesia

 Other interests

 Programming contests.
 I used to be an ACM-ICPC competitor (world finalist in 2015), and generally involved in programming contests in various ways.
-In particular, I authored 3 problems for the official ACM-ICPC Latin American regionals, 2 in 2017 and one in 2020.
+In particular, I authored 3 problems for the ACM-ICPC Latin American regionals, 2 in 2017, one in 2020, and another one upcoming in 2023.
 I've also coached several teams, taught at training camps in Latin America, and co-authored the problems that selected high schoolers to represent Brazil in the International Olympiad of Informatics in 2018.

 Invited Talks